czhangy/czhangy/README.md

 ## 👋 Hi there, I'm Charles Zhang
 I'm a Computer Science major graduating in UCLA's Class of '23.
 I'm primarily interested in full-stack development, but I'm open to exploring whatever facets of Comp.
 Sci. are available to me.
-I'm currently working a full-stack role with a local organization called BruinShack, and am working on securing an internship for the Summer of '22.
+I'm currently working a full-stack role with a local organization called BruinShack, and I'll be working with Capital One in the Summer of '22.
 If you're interested in learning more about me, feel free to check out my [personal site](https://czhangy.io).

 ### 🙋🏻‍♂️ Reach out to me!
 [<img src="https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white" />](https://www.instagram.com/c.zhangg/)